Hurence/logisland/logisland-documentation/user/expression-language.rst

 Usage of a Logisland Expression
 -------------------------------

-    You can check the documentation of AddFields processor :ref:`com.hurence.logisland.processor.AddFields` that we will use in those example.
+    You can check the documentation of :ref:`com.hurence.logisland.processor.AddFields` processor that we will use in those example.

 Adding a field which is concatenation of two others using '_' as joining string
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++